PrgVaibhav/PrgVaibhav/README.md

 ------

 ### 🏆 Projects

+- [Tic Tac Toe](https://prgvaibhav.github.io/Tic-Tac-Toe/) - Enjoy a classic gaming experience with this simple and interactive Tic Tac Toe game implemented using `HTML`, `CSS`, and `JavaScript`.
- - [Movie Gyaan](https://moviegyaaan.netlify.app/) - A platform which provides comprehensive details about various movies, including ratings, languages, genres, revenue, budget, and release dates.
+ - [Movie Gyaan](https://moviegyaaan.netlify.app/) - A platform that provides comprehensive details about various movies, including ratings, languages, genres, revenue, budget, and release dates.
- - [DevFort](https://devfort.vercel.app/) - A platform which provides web developers to get resources (Images website, Icons website, API, etc) at one place.
+ - [DevFort](https://devfort.vercel.app/) - A platform that provides web developers to get resources (Images website, Icons website, API, etc) in one place.
  - [Roll The Dice](https://prgvaibhav.github.io/Roll_The_Dice/) Roll The Dice is a game where users can play with their friends (offline).
- - [Guess The Number](https://prgvaibhav.github.io/Guess_the_number/) Guess the number in less than 20 attempts and become winner.
+ - [Guess The Number](https://prgvaibhav.github.io/Guess_the_number/) Guess the number in less than 20 attempts and become the winner.
  -  [NewsFlashh](https://newsflashh.netlify.app/) A platform where users can read the latest news.
- - [Edible Oil](https://prgvaibhav.github.io/Oil-Manufacturing/) This multi page website was part of my freelancing work.
+ - [Edible Oil](https://prgvaibhav.github.io/Oil-Manufacturing/) This multi-page website was part of my freelancing work.

 ---